-61. The path forward furnished by this legislation; the overwhelming support for it in both the House and Senate; and the complete accord that has been reached between ARRL as the national association for Amateur Radio and CAI, the only national association representing the interests of homeowners’ associations in the United States has provided the level of guidance that the Commission has been seeking with respect to achieving a balance between the strong Federal interest in Amateur Radio communications and the interests of CICs and communities regulated by private land use regulations.
-The rules proposed in the attached appendix are indeed balanced and reflect the understandings reached in the legislative process.
-The Commission should enact these rules which necessarily prohibit the application to Amateur Radio stations of deed restrictions which preclude Amateur Radio communications.
-Also prohibited are those deed restrictions which do not permit an Amateur Radio operator living in a deed-restricted community to install and maintain an effective outdoor antenna on property under the exclusive use or control of the licensee; and those restrictions which do not impose the minimum practicable restriction on Amateur communications to accomplish the lawful purposes of an HOA seeking to enforce the restriction.
-Yet, Amateurs who wish to install an antenna in a deed restricted community where there is an HOA must notify and obtain prior approval of the HOA.
-HOAs can preclude Amateur antennas in common areas (property not under the exclusive use of the licensee).
-If their governing documents permit it, HOAs can enact reasonable written rules governing height, location, size and aesthetic impact of, and new installation requirements for, outdoor antennas and support structures for amateur communications.
+59. The path forward furnished by this legislation; the overwhelming support for it in both the House and Senate has provided the level of guidance that the Commission has been seeking with respect to achieving a balance between the strong Federal interest in Amateur Radio communications and the interests of CICs and communities regulated by private land use regulations.
+The Commission should enact rules which necessarily prohibit the application to Amateur Radio stations of deed restrictions which preclude Amateur Radio communications.
+Also prohibited ashould be those deed restrictions which do not permit an Amateur Radio operator living in a deed-restricted community to install and maintain an effective outdoor antenna on property under the exclusive use or control of the licensee; and those restrictions which do not impose the minimum practicable restriction on Amateur communications.
+If their governing documents permit it, HOAs should be permitted to enforce reasonable written rules governing height, location, size and aesthetic impact of, and new installation requirements for, outdoor antennas and support structures for amateur communications.

 VI.
-Conclusions.
+Conclusion.

-62. Radio Amateurs provide, on a volunteer basis, public service, emergency and disaster relief communications using radio stations located in their residences.
+60. Radio Amateurs provide, on a volunteer basis, public service, emergency and disaster relief communications using radio stations located in their residences.
 Their volunteer service costs taxpayers nothing.
 Reliable communications are provided at no cost to any served agency or to any government entity.
-FEMA has stated that when Amateur Radio operators are needed in an emergency or disaster, they are really needed.
 Congress has many times favorably cited the Amateur Radio Service as a model of public responsiveness and volunteerism.
-Agencies servied by Amateur Radio include the American Red Cross, the Salvation Army, the Federal Emergency Management Agency, the Department of Defense and each and every state office of emergency services.
-Disaster relief planning exercises and emergency communications certification courses guarantee trained operators throughout the United States, located within and outside disaster relief areas.63.
-Land use restrictions that prohibit the installation of outdoor Amateur Radio antenna systems are the largest threat to Amateur Radio emergency and public service communications.
-They are escalating quickly and exponentially due to the prevalence of private deed restrictions, restrictive covenants and homeowner’s association regulations.
+Agencies served by Amateur Radio include the American Red Cross, the Salvation Army, the Federal Emergency Management Agency, the Department of Defense and each and every state office of emergency services.
+Disaster relief planning exercises and emergency communications certification courses can guarantee trained operators throughout the United States, located within and outside disaster relief areas.

+61. [Technical and experimental contributions – STEM opportunities.]

+62. [International relations and goodwill.]

+63. Land use restrictions that prohibit the installation of outdoor Amateur Radio antenna systems are the largest threat to Amateur Radio communications.
+Such restrictions are escalating quickly and exponentially due to the prevalence of private deed restrictions, restrictive covenants and homeowner’s association regulations.
 An outdoor antenna is critical to the effectiveness of an Amateur Radio station.
 Typically, all Amateur Radio antennas are prohibited in residential areas by private land use regulations.
-In other instances, prior approval of the homeowners’ association is required for any outdoor antenna installation, but there are no standards governing the homeowners’ association’s approval process and almost invariably, approval requests are denied.
+In other instances, prior approval of the homeowners’ association is required for any outdoor antenna installation, but there typically are no standards governing the HOA’s approval process and most frequently, approval requests are denied.